 The gastrointestinal tract (also known as your GI tract) includes the esophagus, stomach, small and large intestines and rectum.
 It also includes organs that assist in digestion - the liver, gallbladder and pancreas.
 While most people have experienced some form of GI discomfort in their lives, Carle Digestive Health experts can help you determine when random discomfort becomes a cause for concern.

-While colonoscopies are the most common screening tool used to detect colorectal cancer, there are noninvasive screening options available such as stool DNA testing (Cologuard®) and at-home stool tests like a fecal immunochemical test (FIT) or guiac-based fecal occult blood test (gFOBT).
-It’s up to you and your doctor to determine the best screening option for you based on your risk level for colorectal cancer.
+While colonoscopies are the most common screening tool used to detect colorectal cancer, there are noninvasive at-home screening options available as well.
+Check with your primary care doctor to see if you would be a good candidate for an at-home colorectal screening like FIT or Cologuard®.
+Your doctor will determine the best screening option for you based on your risk level for colorectal cancer.

 The surgeons and support team at Carle use many surgical services to care for the whole patient.
 Advancements in technology led to the development of minimally invasive techniques.
 In addition to the traditional gastrointestinal (GI) operations, our skilled colorectal surgeons are experienced in performing a wide range of robotic and laparoscopic surgeries.